Mosnad-Web01/Ahmed-Al-Sanadi---phase-1-woof-woof-js-practice/README.md

 - The button's text should change from "Filter good dogs: OFF" to "Filter good
   dogs: ON", or vice versa.
-- If the button now says "ON" (meaning the filter is on), then the Dog Bar should only show pups whose isGoodDog attribute is true.
+- If the button now says "ON" (meaning the filter is on), then the Dog Bar should only show pups whose isGoodDog  is true.
 If the filter is off, the Dog Bar should show all pups (like normal).